 It was shortly after the lock-down in Spain was released so Andalusia wasn’t exactly overflowing with tourists, which was a great chance to experience these popular spots in peace.

-At the gate you are welcomed by a friendly lady who will hand you a small map.
-Each section of the monument has numbers so you can follow up detailed history lessons based on your map.
+At the gate, you are welcomed by a friendly lady who will hand you a small map.
+Each section of Benalmádena Castillo has numbers so you can follow up on detailed history lessons based on your map.

 I was more interested in discovering the small details and admiring the views, so I will spare you the history lecture.

 Even though it looks like a large castle, it’s actually relatively compact and you won’t have to work out any sweat while visiting.